I Love Money season 2: Episode 2: Stripper Moves

 The episode begins with Buddha sweet talking Leilene (who has a crush on him), with Saaphyri and Buckwild looking on.
 Each team must pick a new captain for their next challenge.
 The Green Team picks Myammee for their new captain, while the Gold Team picks Heat.
 The challenge is the Boston Knockout, which is based on the first season of I Love New York, when Chance knocked Mr. Boston out of the boxing ring.
 The ring is suspended over the water and two people will fight each other with boxing gloves and if somebody gets knocked down or gets knocked out of the ring, the other team will get a point.
 First up is The Entertainer vs. Buddha, and Buddha knees Entertainer, and wins a point for the Green Team.
 Next, Ice and Tailor Made fight, with Tailor Made winning a point for the Gold Team.
 It and Bonez fight, with Bonez winning a point for the Green Team.
 T-Weed and 20 Pack fight each other, with 20 Pack knocking T-Weed out of the ring and falls into the water, thus another point went to the Gold Team.
 20 Pack reveals in his interview that he broke his hand because of the fight.
 Cali and Milf fight each other, with Cali winning another point for the Gold Team.
-Onix and Prancer fight each other next.
-Onix promised Heat and the rest of his alliance that he would throw the challenge, but, instead, ends up knocking Prancer out of the ring, resulting in another point for the Green Team, thus tying the game.
+Onyx and Prancer fight each other next.
+Onyx promised Heat and the rest of his alliance that he would throw the challenge, but, instead, ends up knocking Prancer out of the ring, resulting in another point for the Green Team, thus tying the game.
 For the final match, Heat and Myammee fight with Heat winning, meaning the Gold Team was the winner.